-The day began with a short ride over to the island of Lanai for our first dive at First Cathedrals.
+The day begins with a short ride over to the island of Lanai for our first dive at First Cathedrals.

 I am diving with Lahaina Divers, my favorite dive operator on the island.
 I have been diving with them for almost 10 years and they are a great choice for scuba diving Lanai.

-This is one of the most popular sites for scuba diving Lanai and even though I have been on the site dozens of times, I still thoroughly enjoy the dive.
+In addition, this is one of the most popular sites for scuba diving Lanai.
+While I have been on the site dozens of times, I still thoroughly enjoy the dive.

-You can frequently see turtles, dolphin, eagle rays, sharks and wide variety of fish, eels and coral on this dive site.
+Interestingly, you can frequently see turtles, dolphin, eagle rays, sharks and wide variety of fish, eels and coral.
 Please check out some of my other photos of First Cathedrals and underwater photography of Hawaii on my website.

 The pool is open….

 The San Gabriel Fine Arts Association is hosting an exhibit titled Marine / Aquatic Exhibition from April 14 to May 23.
 The exhibit includes artwork that reflects a myriad of images and themes in the Marine/Aquatic environment including, Oceanic Scenery, Sea Animals, People at Sea, Marine Vessels and the Marine ecosystem.

 I will have several aluminum prints on display including:

 Predator – Hammerhead shark, Molokai Hawaii

 The San Gabriel Fine Arts Association (SGFAA) is a non-profit organization, founded in 1965 for the purpose of promoting traditional fine art in the community and to provide a venue for member artists to show their work.
 The association maintains a large group of over 200 members and represents all of Southern California and several states.